apduncan/cvanmf/docs/autoapi_templates/index.rst

 For generating new models, see :mod:`cvanmf.denovo`.
 To reapply a model, use :mod:`cvanmf.reapply`.
 Some existing models (currently just the five Enterosignature model) as provided by :mod:`cvanmf.models`.
+Example datasets, both synthetic and read data, are provided in :mod:`data`.

 .. toctree::
     :titlesonly: